jordw/heftydb/README.md

 ### "Moderate" Endurance Test

-Concurrent reads, writes, and range scans with 16 threads dedicated to each task.
+Concurrent reads, writes, and range scans with 16 concurrent threads dedicated to each task.
 Each thread does a small number of operations and then yields.
-This test is designed to run under a profiler with out being too slow, but is a decent workload.
+This test is designed to run under a profiler without taxing the machine too much, but is a decent workload.

 ~25% CPU on a 2013 Haswell Retina MBP